-- NEW: The suicide bomber blows himself up as mourners are leaving, police say
+- The suicide bomber blows himself up as mourners are leaving, police say

 - An Awami National Party official attends the funeral for a local woman

 - Authorities believe the target may have been Awami National Party members

 A suicide bomber targeted a funeral in northwest Pakistan on Sunday, killing at least 14 people and wounding 37 others, officials said.

 The blast took place just outside Peshawar, the capital of the Khyber Pakhtunkhwa province, said city police official Kalam Khan.